SUSHMITHA-GANGADHAR/legal-mind/README.md

 # legal-mind
-This project gives the legal insights for police officers and also for the legal professionals
+user based login and search for the required legal documents